 It was the result of an analysis by the British Medical Journal which found that supplementing vitamin D helped protect against respiratory tract infections (infections affecting the sinuses, throat and / or lungs).

 We know that vitamin D is vital for a healthy immune system.
 We also know that a surprising number of us are deficient or have suboptimal levels.
 Statistics, research and public health recommendations aside, I see this day in, day out in my clinic.
 Whenever I send a client for blood tests, I include vitamin D. Rarely do I see clients who have optimal levels and if they do, they’re normally supplementing.

 I have written about the importance of vitamin D a number of times and I really can’t overemphasise the importance of having optimal levels.

 I would strongly advise you to get your vitamin D levels tested if you don’t already know them; there are a number of ways you can do this:

-I can organise a vitamin D test for you through my clinic.
-I work closely with The Doctor’s Laboratory (TDL) which is based just a few doors up from my clinic.
-TDL offer an efficient, walk in service where they take your blood then and there and send the results to me, usually within a day.
+We can organise a vitamin D test for you through our clinic team.
+We work closely with The Doctor’s Laboratory (TDL) which is based a short walk from our Harley Street clinic.
+TDL offer an efficient, walk in service where they take your blood then and there and send the results to us, usually within a day.

 WITH YOUR DOCTOR